 It’s bees who create the comb, but the making of it is still some of your beeswax.
 Because when we understand how it is made, we can truly appreciate honey and the importance of sustainable beekeeping practices.

-It takes a lot of energy for bees to create wax.
-In fact, bees take in eight ounces of honey for every ounce of comb-building wax.
-Because it takes so much labor and energy to create the comb, the bees have learned to do it in the most efficient way possible.
-It’s why the cells are hexagons.
+It takes an incredible amount of energy for bees to create wax.
+In fact, bees consume eight ounces of honey for every ounce of comb-building wax.
+Because it takes so much labor and energy to make the comb, bees have learned to do it in the most efficient way possible.
+This is why honeycomb’s cells are hexagons.

 According to research, bees use the hexagonal design for individual cells because this shape stores the most honey with the least amount of wax.
-Other shapes, like a circle, would leave bigger gaps between cells and use too much wax.
+Other shapes, such as a circle, would leave bigger gaps between cells and use too much wax.

 To create the shape, each worker bee releases the wax from their wax glands.
-As she (yes, worker bees are girls!) gathers it up, she then grips it with her frontmost legs.
+As she (yes, worker bees are girls!) gathers it up, she then grips the wax with her frontmost legs.
 Her next step is to mix her own saliva in with the wax from her abdomen.
-When this mixture is laid down over and over and over, it slowly builds the honeycomb.
+When this mixture is repeatedly laid down, the honeycomb is slowly built.

 To create the honey itself, that’s a whole other process.

 Every day, bees venture into flower fields to collect nectar and return to the hive.
 Through a complicated process, the nectar mixes with enzymes inside the bees stomach.
 As the nectar’s water level is reduced, it thickens and turns into honey.
 Then, to ensure the honey is protected for later, it’s capped with more wax.
 If the flower-flirting bee finds pollen, it’ll bring that back and store it in the hive, as well!